 He nodded, and she could tell he was happy she understood.

 They got up, showering together, which led to some rather risky naughtiness.
 When they finally got dressed, and had eaten, he left, after several false starts getting out of her doorway because he kept coming back to kiss her again.

 "Your pretty ship is waiting for you," she said with a smile.

 "Yes, she is."
 He kissed her again.
 "And you're going right back to bed the minute I'm gone, aren't you?"
 He looked wistful.
 They hadn't gotten much sleep, and she felt guilty as she nodded.

 "Dream of happy things," he said.

 She nodded.
 If she was lucky, she'd dream of him.
 He was the happiest thing she knew.
-As it turned out, she was too tired to dream, or just too tired to remember what they were about if she did dream.
+As it turned out, she was too tired to dream, or just too tired to remember any if she did dream.

 When she started her shift, she checked her comms, almost expecting a message from Spock, some kind of apology.
 But there was nothing.